Mirabilis macfarlanei: Description

 This plant is a perennial herb forming rounded clumps of stems up to a meter long.
 The plant grows from a taproot up to 3 inches (7.6 centimeters) wide and which may grow eight feet (2.4 meters) deep.
 It spreads via long rhizomes; what appear to be individual plants may be a number of clumps that arise from a single genetic individual.
 The purplish stems are lined with oval leaves up to 5 centimeters long by 5 wide.
 The inflorescence contains 3 to 7 flowers.
 The flower lacks a corolla of petals but has a calyx of magenta sepals 1.5 to 2.5 centimeters wide.
 The flowers are pollinated by solitary bees and the bumblebee species Bombus fervidus.

 Distribution and habitat

 This plant grows in the canyons of the Snake, Salmon, and Imnaha Rivers in western Idaho and far eastern Oregon.
 The sandy soil overlies talus, and the often steep canyon slopes are easily eroded.
 The habitat is dry and relatively warm native grassland with some shrubs.
 Common grasses include bluebunch wheatgrass (Agropyron spicatum), sand dropseed (Sporobolus cryptandrus), and pine bluegrass (Poa secunda).
-Other plants in the habitat include yellow alyssum (Alyssum alyssoides), yarrow (Achillea millefolium), tufted evening primrose (Oenothera caespitosa), smooth sumac (Rhus glabra), rubber rabbitbrush (Chrysothamnus nauseosus), and hackberry (Celtis reticulata).
+Other plants in the habitat include yellow alyssum (Alyssum alyssoides), yarrow (Achillea millefolium), tufted evening primrose (Oenothera cespitosa), smooth sumac (Rhus glabra), rubber rabbitbrush (Chrysothamnus nauseosus), and hackberry (Celtis reticulata).